 Background: App is in the background and still able to run code.
-But the duration of this state is determined by the OS and code execution can be interrupted at any time.
+But the duration of this state is determined by the OS and code execution can be interrupted any time.
 If the developer requests extra time to execute some code, the period can be longer.
 There are some situations in which the app can be launched directly into the background mode.
-For example, the app can start in background mode if the app starts downloading some content when the remote push notification is received.
+For example, app can start in background mode if the app starts downloading some content when the remote push notification is received.

 Inactive: It’s generally a transition state between active and background state to launch of the app.
 For example, if we receive a phone call when the app is in the foreground, it goes into the inactive state.

 Active: App is in the active state when it is in the foreground and it’s able to receive events.

 Suspended: When the app is in the background state, the system suspends it and the app cannot execute any code.
 There isn’t any notification for the suspending event.
 The system automatically suspends the app.